broegaard/telemed/README.md

      dispatch.
 Folder: *gamelobby*.

   4. It has the source code of an implementation of TeleMed that uses REST instead of Broker for communication.
-Folder: *demo-rest*.
+Folder: *telemed-rest*.

   5. It has the source code of a rudimentary REST server, *PasteBin*, used in the FRDS book to illustrate the POST and GET verbs of